GoogleCloudPlatform/java-docs-samples/kms/README.md

 destroy AES-256 encryption keys.
 These sample Java applications demonstrate how to access the KMS API using the Google Java API Client Libraries.

+## Prerequisites

+### Enable the API

+You must [enable the Google Cloud KMS API](https://console.cloud.google.com/flows/enableapi?apiid=cloudkms.googleapis.com&redirect=https://console.cloud.google.com&_ga=2.69900176.-1259420538.1567112279) in order to use these samples

+### Set Environment Variables

+You must set your project ID in order to run the tests

+`PROJECT_ID=<your-project-here>`

 ## Quickstart

 Install [Maven](http://maven.apache.org/).